-This research was funded by LPPM Universitas Terbuka funding under contract number B/1202/UN31.LPPM/PT.01.06/2023 with an applied collaborative research program in 2023 for the first year.
+This research was funded by LPPM Universitas Terbuka under contract number B/1202/UN31.LPPM/PT.01.06/2023,as part of an applied collaborative research program for the first year in 2023.

 CONFLICT OF INTEREST

 Authors have no conflict of interest.